usyntest/usyntest.github.io/_posts/2025-03-06-cern-selection.md

 ## Applying to CERN: The Vulnerable Truth
 My introduction to CERN was through the movie Angels & Demons, and I was fascinated by it—but never thought I’d end up working there.
 In a one-to-one session with Swapneel, I got introduced to the program since he had also done it during his undergrad.
 That’s when he told me, “We should help you prepare an application for it.”
 It was then that I knew I had struck gold in terms of the people around me.

 Initially, I believed it was literally impossible to get an international internship without coming from one of the IITs—and especially not being formally trained in Physics.
 And if I’m being honest, I wasn’t going to apply at all.
 It was only after Swapneel convinced me that I finally did.

-I made my application on the last day of the deadline, having my materials checked and reviewed by Swapneel and Dhara.
+I made my application on the last day of the deadline.

 On March 7th, I received an email for an interview with a potential supervisor, which made me go crazy with anxiety, since interviews are very rare in the selection process for the Summer Student Program.
 Over the weekend, I studied everything I could about the project the interview was for—made system design diagrams, read previous years’ student reports for the project, and probably went over my 3-minute introduction at least 100 times, which took me around 12 hours (not kidding).

-I got cold feet the night before the interview and had to call Swapneel because I was so nervous and couldn’t handle the stress.
+I got cold feet the night before the interview and was very nervous as this was a very big interview for me.
 After that, he and I had a long talk, which gave me some clarity.
 On May 10th, I gave the interview for the position and was very happy with what I said—although I wished I could’ve said a lot more, but time didn’t allow.

 ## Acceptance and What It Means